 Explain the potential consequences of requesting, sending, or digitally posting sexually explicit pictures or messages (e.g., on social media sites, chat groups, e-mail, texting, websites, phone and tablet applications, and other digital forms) and demonstrate the ability to make health-promoting decisions related to safe and legal activity in online and digital spaces.
+[HE]

 Demonstrate strategies for keeping oneself safe online and in digital spaces (including situations that could lead to exploitation or trafficking, and online sexual harassment).
+[HE]

-Describe the characteristics of various forms of abuse (i.e., physical abuse, emotional abuse, psychological abuse, financial abuse, sexual abuse), provide examples of how abuse is used to control an individual, and demonstrate strategies for getting help.
+Describe the characteristics of various forms of abuse (i.e., physical abuse, emotional abuse, psychological abuse, financial abuse, sexual abuse and exploitation), provide examples of how abuse is used to control an individual, and demonstrate strategies for getting help.
+[HE]

-Evaluate potential non-violent responses to address conflict and demonstrate the ability to use these responses to act on health-related decisions.
+Evaluate a variety of non-violent responses to address conflict and demonstrate the ability to use these responses to act on health-related decisions.
+[HPE; SE]

 Analyze barriers that may prevent someone from reporting unsafe situations and child maltreatment to adults and identify strategies to overcome these barriers.
+[HE]

-Demonstrate the ability to use a decision-making process to thoughtfully and effectively address personal safety.
+Demonstrate the ability to use a decision-making process to thoughtfully and effectively address personal safety in a variety of situations.
+[HPE]

-Physical Activity and Fitness [6.1.PF]
+Physical Activity and Fitness [8.1.PF]

-Effectively apply team building and problem-solving strategies during various physical activities.
+Effectively apply team building and problem-solving strategies, in varied contexts, during various physical activities (e.g., outdoor adventure, cooperative games, team sports, net/wall games).
+[PE; SE]

 Apply strategies for overcoming individual or group challenges or problems in a physical activity setting.
+[PE]

-Implement effective offensive and defensive strategies (e.g., creating open space, reducing space, shot selection) during game play for a variety of games (including net/wall games, target games, invasion games, fielding and striking games, etc.).
+Implement effective offensive and defensive strategies (i.e., creating open space, reducing space, shot selection, reduce offensive options for opponents using tactics and shots, select and apply appropriate shot and technique, defensive ready position) during game play for a variety of games (including net/wall games, target games, invasion games, fielding and striking games, etc.).
+[PE]

-Seek strategies for minimizing barriers and maximizing facilitators (e.g., time, space, physical abilities, access to equipment) that help maintain a physically active lifestyle.
+Seek strategies for minimizing barriers and maximizing facilitators (e.g., time, space, physical abilities, access to equipment, overuse of digital devices) that help maintain a physically active lifestyle.
+[PE]

+Sexual Health [8.1.SH]

+Apply an effective decision-making process in situations related to sexual health.
+[HE]

+Identify valid and reliable sources of information and resources to inform and support sexual health choices.
+[HE]

+Analyze ways to prevent pregnancy and sexually transmitted infections (STIs), including methods that can be taken before becoming sexually active (e.g., communicating with a partner, HPV vaccine, contraception).
+[HE]

+Describe possible short- and long-term consequences (positive and negative) of engaging in sexual activity and identify ways to avoid negative or potentially harmful consequences.
+[HE]

+Articulate the benefits of postponing sexual activity and setting personal limits, including to avoid early or unintended pregnancy and to reduce the risk of sexually transmitted infections, based on personal beliefs and values.
+[HE]

+Analyze personal beliefs (including level of readiness) and values related to sexual activity and sexual health.
+[HE]

+Explain the importance of, and ways to identify, setting personal limits to avoid unintended outcomes from risky or unwanted sexual behavior and to make sexual health decisions.
+[HE]

+Describe strategies that can be used to make decisions that adhere to personal values, beliefs, and limits.
+[HE]

-Substance Use and Misuse [6.1.SU]
+Substance Use and Misuse [8.1.SU]

 Thoughtfully apply a decision-making process in situations or to problems related to legal (e.g., prescription drugs prescribed to you, over-the-counter drugs, [at a certain age] nicotine, electronic vapor products, alcohol, and marijuana) and illegal drug (e.g., prescription drugs not prescribed to you, cocaine) use.
+[HE]